Malcolm Smith (American football): 2011 season

-2012
+2012 season

 During training camp, Smith competed for a roster spot as a backup outside linebacker against Jameson Konz, Allen Bradford, Heath Farwell, Mike Morgan, and Kyle Knox.
 Defensive coordinator Gus Bradley retained Smith as a backup outside linebacker, behind Leroy Hill and K. J. Wright, to begin the regular season.
 On December 2, 2012, Smith made his first career start and replaced Leroy Hill who was inactive due to an ankle injury.
 He finished the Seahawks' 23–17 win against the Chicago Bears with two solo tackles.
 In Week 16, he collected a season-high five combined tackles during a 42–13 victory against the San Francisco 49ers.
 Smith completed the 2012 season with 22 combined tackles (12 solo) and two pass deflections in 16 games and three starts.
 Smith was limited to 166 defensive snaps (16%), but played 258 snaps on special teams (60%).
 Smith earned an overall grade of 77.0 from Pro Football Focus in 2012.

 The Seattle Seahawks finished second in the NFC West with an 11–5 record and earned a wildcard berth.
 On January 6, 2013, Smith appeared in his first career playoff game and recorded three solo tackles during the Seahawks' 24–14 win against the Washington Redskins in the NFC Wildcard Game.
 The following week, he made three solo tackles as the Seahawks lost the NFC Divisional Round 30–28 against the Atlanta Falcons.